smlight-tech/slzb-os-scripts/docs/modules/hue.md

 ### HUE.lights() -> map

 List all lights on the bridge.
+Raises an error when the bridge cannot be reached, answers with an HTTP error, or reports an API error (e.g.
+`"unauthorized user"` for a wrong API key).

 **Returns:** `map` — keys are light IDs (as strings), values are light names.